Design and optimization of neural networks for multifidelity cosmological emulation: Results

 \subsection{Data Compression: Global vs. Local (PCA)}

-From Fig.~\ref{fig:pca_comp}, we observe that the local PCA strategy (\texttt{Mid}) outperforms the global PCA strategy (\texttt{PCA-0}) for both $NN_\mathrm{L}$ and $NN_\mathrm{LH}$, which is likely because the global PCA is not as flexible as the local PCA in capturing redshift-dependent features of the spectrum.
-In particular, the improvement is more pronounced at $z = 0$ in both NNs, where the spectrum is more nonlinear.
+From Fig.~\ref{fig:pca_comp}, we observe that the local PCA strategy (\texttt{Mid}) outperforms the global PCA strategy (\texttt{PCA-0}) for both $NN_\mathrm{L}$ and $NN_\mathrm{LH}$, which is likely because the global PCA is not as flexible as the local PCA in capturing redshift-dependent features of the spectrum.\footnote{We have confirmed that setting $n_\text{PCA}^\text{L}$ to 50 (the same as \texttt{Mid}) for \texttt{PCA-0} does not improve accuracy.
+So this improvement cannot be simply attributed to the increased number of PCs.} In particular, the improvement is more pronounced at $z = 0$ in both NNs, where the spectrum is more nonlinear.
+In Appendix~\ref{app:varying_nz}, we further verify that the local PCA strategy consistently outperforms the global PCA strategy when varying the number of redshift bins used in the data set.

 We also note that $\Phi_\text{rMAE}^\text{L}$ is larger than $\Phi_\text{rMAE}^\text{LH}$ in both cases, indicating the uncertainty of the interpolation of the LF power spectrum in the parameter space dominates the overall error of the emulator, consistent with the findings of Ref.~\cite{Yang2025}.